Common Situations When Families Need Translations

 Because most documents required to support a visa application are legal documents it is always better to get a professional legal translator to perform the translations.
 This means a human translator, not an online tool that specifies it undertakes translations of legal documents.
-These sorts of translations are notorious at providing inaccurate translations of documents which if used will lead to delays in you and your family’s move to Australia.
+These sorts of translations are notorious for providing inaccurate translations of documents which if used will lead to delays in your and your family’s move to Australia.

-Legal documents depend on accurate translations which are usually word for word translations.
+Legal documents depend on accurate translations which are usually word-for-word translations.
 As Australian immigration officials require that every part of a legal document is translated including seals and watermarks it is important to get a legal translator to do the work as he or she will be familiar with the seals and watermarks found on your legal documents.
 The translator will then certify and sign the translation and state that it is an accurate translation.

-Any translated document that you are required to provide for you and your family for visas to if it has not been certified by a professional legal translator your application will be rejected leading to long delays while you sort out your translation problems.
+If any translated document that you are required to provide for you and your family for visas to if it has not been certified by a professional legal translator your application will be rejected leading to long delays while you sort out your translation problems.

 Other reasons why families may need translations

 If you have just arrived in Australia and your family is not fully fluent in English, they may need translations related to education and health provision in Australia.
 Most of the states provide key documents in these areas translated into a whole range of languages.
 However, if you find some important information that has not been translated into your language you can request a translation from the state you live in.
-You can also request an interpreter if you are visiting a health care provider or your child’s school.
+You can also request an interpreter if you are visiting a healthcare provider or your child’s school.
 An interpreter will help you to communicate with these agencies and will ensure that miscommunication does not take place.